malhamdoosh/abseqPy/README.md

 # Introduction

 ## AbSeq
-**AbSeq** is a quality control pipeline for high throughput antibody sequencing, currently running on version 1.0.0
+**AbSeq** is a quality control pipeline for high throughput antibody sequencing, currently running on version X.Y.Z

 ## About
 * **AbSeq** is developed by Monther Alhamdoosh and JiaHong Fong